vnagir/telecomm-management-service/README.md

 # telecomm-management-service
-## This service provides capability of allocating the calls to a network based on the cal phone provider.
+### This service provides capability of allocating the calls to a network based on the brand/model provider.

 This repository contains 4 services
 Configserver(Task C)
 Service Registry